jvanasco/pyramid_session_redis/README.md

-`pyramid_session_redis` is an actively maintained fork of [`pyramid_redis_sessions`](`ericrasmussen/pyramid_redis_sessions``), with many improvements and API changes designed for high performance (particularly with servers under load) and a slightly different API for developer convenience.
+`pyramid_session_redis` is an actively maintained fork of [`pyramid_redis_sessions`](`ericrasmussen/pyramid_redis_sessions``), with many improvements and API changes designed for high performance (particularly with servers under load) and a slightly different API designed for developer convenience.

 This package was planning to follow a multi-version release process, however that plan was abandoned in favor of ensuring backards compatibility.